ai-hero-dev/cohort-002-skill-building/exercises/10-human-in-the-loop-project-work/10.03-filtering-tool-groups-on-the-frontend/explainer/readme.md

 <!-- VIDEO -->

 Let's implement app tagging on the backend to filter MCP tools based on which apps the user has enabled.

+Recommendation: hand-code this commit.
+This is new ground, and covers an important concept.

 ### Steps To Complete